 - Unexplained weight loss

-These symptoms usually do not mean you have cancer.
-However, it is important to discuss any symptoms with your doctor, since a correct diagnosis can help improve your chance for successful treatment.
+These symptoms do not necessarily mean you have cancer.
+However, it is important to discuss any such symptoms with your doctor, since a correct and early diagnosis can help improve your chance for successful treatment.
 Also, these symptoms may signal other health problems.